- Search The Registry

 On this date in 1909, Black jazz drummer Cozy Cole was born.

 William Randolph Cole was born in East Orange, New Jersey.
 His three brothers, all of whom were jazz musicians, influenced Cole’s musical education.
 He attended Wilberforce University for two years, moving to New York in 1926.
-Two years later, Cole began playing professionally with Wilbur Sweatman, then leading his own band before joining Jelly Roll Morton in 1930.
-Beginning in 1930, Cole played with Blanch Calloway, Benny Carter, Willie Bryant, and Jonah Jones.
+Two years later, Cole began playing professionally with Wilbur Sweatman, leading his band before joining Jelly Roll Morton in 1930.
+1930, Cole played with Blanch Calloway, Benny Carter, Willie Bryant, and Jonah Jones.
 His break came with Duke Ellington in 1939.
-It is his drum solo that you hear on the song “Crescendo in Drums.”
+You hear his drum solo on the song “Crescendo in Drums.”